Know Your Flood Risk

 For Your Protection: Know Your Flood Risk

 Looking for a new home?
 Have you checked to determine whether it has ever flooded or had a drainage problem?
 Even a shallow flood, only a few inches deep, inside your home, could cause thousands of dollars in damage, and the loss of irreplaceable keepsakes.
-Deeper floods cause damage that can result in relocation of residents until repairs are completed.
+Deeper floods cause damage that can result in the relocation of residents until repairs are completed.

 The Federal Emergency Management Agency (FEMA) has prepared Flood Insurance Rate Maps (FIRMs) to show residents the Special Flood Hazard Areas (SFHAs).
 If your property is located in a Special Flood Hazard Area, it is five times more likely to experience a flood versus a fire, making flood insurance advisable.